numberplates/plateit-api-docs/objects/order-ship-to.md

 `https://data.plateit.co.uk/v3/orders/{order_id}/ship-to`

 An [Order](/objects/order.md) can have a single shipping address.
 The data in this object is passed to the appropriate shipment provider.
+It can be overridden at the OrderPackage level by creating an optional [OrderPackageShipToOverride](/objects/order-package-ship-to-override.md) object.

 > This is a singleton resource.